 We would recommend that patients begin to mobilise after the first 24 hours after vaginoplasty surgery.
 It is uncommon to experience pain or discomfort with gentle walking around the house.
 To minimise the risk of complications, it’s important not to do too much too soon and if you experience increased pain or discomfort, it is important to slow down and always to listen to your body.

 Vaginoplasty surgery involves all incisions being made within the vagina which means there are no visible scars after the surgery.
 The purpose of vaginoplasty is to reduce the size of the vagina which helps to tighten the vagina.
 Surgical techniques used in vaginoplasty involve removing ligaments and muscles which have been loosened as a result of childbirth.
 The vaginal is then reconstructed using absorbable sutures.
 The newly tightened vagina is returned to its pre-pregnancy state.
 All the incisions used for vaginoplasty surgery are within the vagina and are therefore not visible on the outside.

-Dr Dimitriadi is one of the most experienced vaginoplasty surgeons in London and treats over 100 patients each year with a loose vagina as a result of childbirth and the ageing process.
-If you are keen to book a vaginoplasty consultation, please get in touch and speak to one of our friendly and experienced patient coordinators to book a face-to-face consultation with Dr Dimitriadi at our state-of-the-art Baker Street clinic in London.
+Centre for Surgery is home to some of the most experienced vaginoplasty surgeons in London and treats over 100 patients each year with a loose vagina as a result of childbirth and the ageing process.
+If you are keen to book a vaginoplasty consultation, please get in touch and speak to one of our friendly and experienced patient coordinators to book a face-to-face consultation at our state-of-the-art Baker Street clinic in London.